Reciprocity

 User-Generated Content

 When brands feature user-generated content (UGC) in their digital products, they show another effective way to work with reciprocity.
 Users have chances to contribute their ideas, feedback or creations, like photos.
 What these users get, then, is a sense of ownership and acknowledgment.
-Users feel a sense of value; plus, what they contribute enhances the overall product experience.
-This encourages them to continue engaging with the platform.
+Users feel a sense of value—what’s more, what they contribute enhances the overall product experience, and that encourages them to continue engaging with the platform.

-For example, Amazon, the world's largest online marketplace, cleverly incorporates the law of reciprocity into its customer review system.
-Since they allow customers to leave reviews for products they have purchased, Amazon creates a platform for reciprocity to flourish.
-Customers who benefit from reading reviews that others leave may feel compelled to contribute their own reviews.
-This creates a cycle of reciprocity where everyone benefits from the shared knowledge and experiences.
+An example is Amazon—the world's largest online marketplace, who cleverly incorporate the law of reciprocity into their customer review system.
+Because they let customers leave reviews for products they’ve purchased, Amazon creates a good platform for reciprocity to flourish—and flourish well.
+Customers who benefit from reading reviews that others leave may feel compelled to add their own reviews—and this builds a cycle of reciprocity where everyone benefits from the shared knowledge and experiences.

 Gamification

-Gamification elements like progress bars, achievements and badges access users' yearning for recognition and reward.
-If designers implement these features, they evoke a sense of reciprocity.
-Users strive to finish tasks, earn points or unlock new levels.
-They can thus stay engaged and maintain their commitment to the product.
+Gamification elements—like progress bars, achievements and badges—tap into users' yearning for recognition and reward.
+If designers work these features into a design, they can instill a sense of reciprocity.
+Users strive to finish tasks, earn points or unlock new levels and—from that, they can stay engaged and keep their commitment to the product high.

 Screenshot from Duolingo